-Corporations often hire a nonprofit charity or a fundraising professional to help them with corporate fundraising.
+In this article, we’ll discuss corporate fundraising ideas only.
+But before that, let us tell you that corporations often hire a charity or fundraising professional to help them with fundraising.

-If you or your organization is partnering with a corporation to sponsor a fundraising event, it is prudent to pay attention these considerations:
+If you or your organization is partnering with a corporation to sponsor a fundraising event, it is essential to pay attention to the following considerations:

 - Make sure you know the names and positions of those involved.
-Knowing who will attend the initial fundraising meetings will give you an idea of the corporate level of people you will be working with and how to go forward together.
+Knowing who will be attending the initial fundraising meetings will give you an idea of the corporate level of people you will be working with and how they should be approached.

 - Spend a little time researching the corporation.
 What does it do?
 What types of fundraising activities have they done in the past?

 - During meetings with them, listen carefully, and ask questions.
 Get a solid understanding of their expectations and the type of fundraising they wish to do.
 Also, make sure they’re setting realistic goals.
-Finally, share your knowledge and expertise about what they can expect.
+Add your knowledge and expertise about what they can expect.
+Educate them as far as the pandemic influences that may or may not yet be known in current fundraising.

 - Remember that every individual within that corporation is a potential donor, making it extremely important to generate a positive impression.